How I Learned to Stop Worrying and Love the Search Bar

 When discussing onsite search shortcomings, there are obvious and not-so-obvious use cases that need fixing.

 The first that always comes to mind is getting customers that know what they want to buy from you.
-If I search for ‘blue cotton blazer’ I should get first blazers of a specific color (blue) and made of a specific material (cotton): this is what you get in fact on the high-end Italian fashion store Canali, but it’s easy to check that things get pretty confusing on many eShops (hint: Canali is using Tooso).
+If I search for ‘elegant high heel shoes’ I should get first shoes with a specific property (high-heeled) appropriate for certain occasions (elegant): this is what you get in fact on the high-end Italian fashion store Liu Jo, but it’s easy to check that things get pretty confusing on many eShops (hint: Liu Jo is using Tooso).

-A second one — which will be the main topic of this post — is quite the opposite: how can we drive the conversion of users whose intentions are somewhat left unspecified?
-When a customer lands on your website and types a generic query like ‘jacket’, she may not know what to buy yet and/or she may not know what’s in store.
-In the real world, these two factors are often intertwined: the final buying decision is the result of preferences/desires given the total space of possible choices.
+According to our data, up to 70% of searches are something very generic, like ‘shoes’ or ‘jacket’.
+When a customer lands on your website and types such a generic query, she may not know what to buy yet and/or she may not know what’s in store.
+In the real world, these two factors are often intertwined: the final buying decision is the result of preferences/desires given the total space of possible choice.

-For this second use case, the challenge for the merchant is to help the buyer navigate this (possibly giant) space without frustrating her (“F%$ this, I’ll just go on Amazon”).
+For this second use case, the challenge for the merchant is to help the end user navigate this (possibly gigantic) space without frustrating her (we have all experienced countless times ‘the screw-this-I’ll-just-go-on-Google-or Amazon’ moment).

 Is there a tech that solves both problems?